Val Thorens

 Val Thorens resort guide - a general overview

 Val Thorens is the highest resort in the Alps and one of the most snow sure, with North facing slopes guaranteeing good snow for a long season.
-It is a classic purpose built resort - compact with lots of convenient slope-side accommodation.
-(Apartments, hotels and chalets) Val Thorens is quite compact so it doesn't really matter where you stay (there is also a very good free bus service around the resort).
-Located close to the accommodation are the extensive local slopes to suit all abilities, convenient, gentle nursery slopes and good access to the rest of the vast Three Valleys.
+It is a classic purpose-built resort and reasonably compact with lots of convenient slope-side accommodation.
+Located close to the accommodation are the extensive local slopes to suit all abilities with easy to reach gentle nursery slopes and good access to the rest of the vast Three Valleys ski domain.

-Despite its purpose built nature and ugly appearance (from a distance) Val Thorens is actually a pleasant place to stay.
-Much of the village is given over to pedestrian only walkways and roads and when actually amongst it the brutalism architecture is barely noticeable.
+Despite its purpose-built nature and ugly appearance (from a distance) Val Thorens is a pleasant place to stay.
+Much of the village is given over to pedestrian only walkways and roads, and when living amongst it the brutalist, modern architecture is barely noticeable.

-The accommodation tends to be of a higher standard than most purpose built resorts although the catered chalets in Val Thorens are aimed at those on a bit of a budget.
-The hotels, however, are of a good standard, comfortable and stylish and two in particular stand out from the rest - The Alta Pura and the Koh-I Nor.
+The accommodation tends to be of a higher standard than most purpose-built resorts although the catered chalets in Val Thorens are aimed at those on a bit of a budget.
+The hotels, however, are of a good standard, comfortable and stylish with two standing out from the rest - The Alta Pura and the Pashmina.
 If you are looking for a catered chalet there are many available - most of which offer ski in ski out convenience.
 Despite their compact nature guests staying in these often have access to an indoor swimming pool or spa.

 Resort stats